If you weren’t already aware, Calphalon pots and pans fall into the category of non-stick cookware.

 It’s important to check the temperature rating of the handle before you can think about using the pan in the oven.

-Don’t forget to wear oven mitts or use a pot-holder to remove the pan from the oven because the aluminum handle can be quite hot and may cause nasty burns on your hands.
+Don’t forget to wear oven mitts or use a pot holder to remove the pan from the oven because the aluminum handle or stainless steel handles can be quite hot and may cause nasty burns on your hands.

 If you wish to season your hard-anodized aluminum pan, the first thing you need to do is wash the cookware so you can get rid of any residue left after unpacking it and then dry it with a paper towel.